androidshu/LID/README.md

 ## In command line(When git clone):
 python3 audio_lid.py --audio-file "your audio file path" --lang-dict-dir "your lang dict dir"
-                    --language-model "your model path" --debug True --output-path "the result file need to save"
+                    --language-model "your model path" --debug True --output-dir "The output dir use to save result files"

 ## In command line(When pip install):
 audio_lid --audio-file "your audio file path" --lang-dict-dir "your lang dict dir"
-                    --language-model "your model path" --debug True --output-path "the result file need to save"
+                    --language-model "your model path" --debug True --output-dir "The output dir use to save result files"

 ## Result value explain